Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 When you set the ``optimization_level`` to 3, it enables heavy optimization.
 This level of optimization uses techniques from level 2, and also resynthesizes blocks of two-qubit gates in the circuit.
-The result of multiple seeds for different trials is a reduction in the number of quantum gates and the determination of the a coupling map connection, such as **[(2,1),(0,1),(1,0)]**.
+The result of level 3 is the reduction in two-qubit gates and uses at the same inital layout as in previous levels.
-Based on the operation names, results in one less :class:`.CXGate` and the addition of eight one qubit gates.
+Based on the operation names, results in one less :class:`.CXGate` and the addition of eight one-qubit gates.

 .. testcode::